Teaching & Learning

 The most important part of the learning process is the quality of our teaching.
 We pride ourselves on having differentiated learning opportunities aimed at the needs of all boys.

-From Pre-Primary to Year 6 we follow the Australian Curriculum in all subjects including:
+From Pre-Primary to Year 6 we follow the Western Australian Curriculum in all subjects including:

 In English, we aim to ensure boys learn to listen to, read, view, speak, write, create and reflect on increasingly complex and sophisticated texts.